What’s the difference between a personal loan and a car loan?

 Easier and faster to obtain | Loan terms are less flexible |

-So, which one is right for me, if I’m buying a car?
+So, which one is right for me, a personal loan or a car loan, if I'm buying a car?

 When it comes to choosing between a personal loan and a car loan, there’s no one-size-fits-all.
 There’s no doubt that obtaining a car loan is generally swift and convenient.
+Car loans are specifically designed for purchasing a vehicle and typically come with more favourable interest rates compared to unsecured loans.
 But before you put your foot on the accelerator (see what we did there?) it’s worth taking the time to ask yourself these questions:

 - Is my financial situation going to change over the life of the loan?